RobertColburn/Rock-Paper-Scissors-Exercise/README.md

 # Rock-Paper-Scissors-Exercise
-A simple console application that allows the user to play rock paper scissors with the computer.
+A simple console application in C++ that allows the user to play rock paper scissors with the computer.

 The program picks displays a menu for the user to choose between rock, paper, or scissors.
 Then a random number is generated to become the "computer's choice."